FStarLang/FStar/doc/book/part1/part1_getting_off_the_ground.rst

 <https://github.com/FStarLang/fstar-mode.el>`_, an editor plugin that
 allows interactively checking an F* program.
 If you plan to use F* in any serious way, this is strongly recommended.

-**F\* online**

-For casual experiments, the easiest way to get a working F* instance is from your browser at `http://fstar-lang.org/run.php
-<http://fstar-lang.org/run.php>`_.
-This provides a bare-bones editor
-communicating with F* running in the cloud.
-The online version is probably fine for trying out small examples, such as the exercises here.

 Many types for ``incr``
 .......................